This post is also available in: German

 In this article we shine the spotlight on how Perry Ellis International uses Conceptboard to not only streamline interdepartmental collaboration but also reduce waste and improve profitability.

 While Perry Ellis International today boasts of several processes that leverage cutting edge digital technologies, that wasn’t always the case.
 Like most traditional fashion labels, there was a time when product boards were printed on foam boards, that measured 2 meters in height, and presented to teams.
 Not only was this process wasteful and time-consuming, it also made gathering actionable feedback extremely difficult.

 Thanks to Conceptboard’s infinite shared workspace, designers can now import rich content and artworks directly from their design software onto a virtual board.
 These boards are then used for the presentation process.
 Comments and feedback are captured in real time on digital post-its and preserved on the boards for future reference.

 Remote vendor management

 Once there is approval on designs, these product boards are then sent downstream to Product Development.
-Content from the boards are used to create “Tech Packages”- visual files that contain detailed production related information – and then sent to vendors.
+Content from the boards is used to create “Tech Packages”- visual files that contain detailed product-related information – and then sent to vendors.